sibevin/code_error/README.md

 where the configures are:

-* success_config - [Hash] Define the success code, status and message.
+* success - [Hash] Define the success code, status and message.
 The default value is `{ code: CodeError::SUCCESS_CODE, status: CodeError::SUCCESS_STATUS, msg: "" }`.
-* internal_config - [Hash] Define the internal error code, status and message.
-The default value is `{ code: CodeError::INTERNAL_CODE, status: CodeError::INTERNAL_STATUS, msg: "" }`.
+* internal - [Hash] Define the internal error code, status and message.
+The default value is `{ code: CodeError::INTERNAL_CODE, status: CodeError::INTERNAL_STATUS, msg: CodeError::INTERNAL_MSG }`.
 * masked_msg - [String] Define the message to replace the masked one.
-The default value is `CodeError::MASKED_MSG`.
+The default value is `CodeError::DEFAULT_MASKED_MSG`.
 * masked - [Boolean] To define the error message is masked by default or not.
 The default value is `false`.
 Please see [Mask the error message].
 * pos - [:none,:append,:prepend] Define how to show the code in the error message.
 The default value is `:none`.
 Please see [Show code in the error message].